Skip to main content Skip to secondary navigation

 Capstone

-For their Capstone, students will scope and execute design work that integrates and draws upon what they’ve learned across both their methods depths and domain focus areas.
+For their Capstone, students will scope and execute design work that integrates and draws upon what they’ve learned across their methods depth and potentially their domain focus area, as well.

 Notes:

-2. DESIGN 1, required for all Design majors, will be offered Spring 2023, at earliest.
-It is waived as a requirement for seniors graduating in 2023 and 2024.
-After that it will be required for students.
+- DESIGN 1 is required for all Design majors, but is waived as a requirement for students graduating in 2024 and 2025.
 It should be taken early in a student’s academic career.
 No prerequisites.

-4. DESIGN 160R (currently under development) is a required one-unit advisory class taken junior or early senior year, to prepare for designing a novel capstone project.
-It is waived as a required course for seniors graduating in 2023.
+- DESIGN 160R is a required one-unit advisory class taken junior year that will guide students in exploring personal and purposeful work.
+It is waived as a required course for students graduating in 2024.

 How Do I Learn More?